dankamongmen/scblockchain/README.md

 * `noop`: generate a NoOp transaction
 * `member`: generate a ConsortiumMember transaction. takes as its argument a filename containing the new member's public key, and an arbitrary JSON-encoded payload.
-Use double quotes to enclose the payload.
+Use single quotes to enclose the payload, escaping any single quotes within the payload.

 Use of the `member` command requires a private key having been loaded with the `-u` option.